Testing hearing aids at home: what is possible and what is not?

 Regardless of where the test takes place, the following steps remain necessary:

-• medical assessment of hearing loss
+- a medical assessment of the hearing loss

-• professional selection of suitable hearing aids
+- a professional selection of suitable hearing aids

 Testing at home does not replace medical or professional supervision.